dagron78/Metis_AI_RAG/README.md

 - Re-ranks chunks based on relevance to the query
 - Requests additional retrieval when necessary

+### Response Quality Pipeline

+The system includes a comprehensive response quality pipeline to ensure high-quality responses:

+- **Response Synthesis**: Combines retrieval results and tool outputs into coherent responses with proper source attribution
+- **Response Evaluation**: Assesses factual accuracy, completeness, relevance, and checks for hallucinations
+- **Response Refinement**: Iteratively improves responses based on evaluation results
+- **Audit Reporting**: Generates comprehensive audit reports with information source tracking and verification status

+### Quality Assurance Features

+- Factual accuracy scoring and verification
+- Hallucination detection and removal
+- Source attribution and citation tracking
+- Iterative refinement until quality thresholds are met
+- Comprehensive audit trails for transparency and accountability
+- LLM-based process analysis for continuous improvement

-These enhancements make the RAG system more adaptable to different document types and query styles, improving the accuracy and relevance of responses.
+These enhancements make the RAG system more adaptable to different document types and query styles, while ensuring responses are accurate, complete, relevant, and free from hallucinations.
 ## Architecture

 Metis RAG is built with the following technologies: